25 Of What Number Is 9

 • Understanding Percentage Increase and Decrease: This involves calculating the percentage change between two values.
 The formula for percentage increase is: [(New Value - Old Value) / Old Value] * 100.
 The formula for percentage decrease is similar, but the result will be negative.

 • Calculating Percentage Points: A percentage point represents the absolute difference between two percentages.
-For example, an increase from 10% to 15% is a 5 percentage point increase, not a 50% increase.
+Here's one way to look at it: an increase from 10% to 15% is a 5 percentage point increase, not a 50% increase.

 • Compounding Percentages: This refers to applying a percentage increase or decrease repeatedly over time.
 This is commonly used in financial calculations, such as compound interest.